LiamV0715/MP2-Mongo/README.md

 1. Fork this repository
 2. Clone the forked repository
+3. run npm i --legacy-peer-deps
-3. Add code or documentation
+4. Add code or documentation
 4. Commit and push
 5. Wait for pull request to be reviewed and merged